 Address: 283 Lost Trail Hotsprings Rd, Sula, MT 59871

 The first thing you’ll read when you visit the website for Lost Trail Hot Springs is a notice that the venue is “conveniently located in the middle of nowhere,” which aptly describes the community of Sula.
-Butte is the closest reasonably sized city to the hot spring, and it’s probably the closest to undeveloped hot springs in Montana that you’ll see that still offers some comforts.
+Butte is the closest reasonably sized city to the hot spring, and it’s probably the closest to undeveloped hot springs in Montana that you’ll see that still offer some comforts.

 Lost Trail Hot Springs has existed since the 1970s, but travelers have been visiting the area to soak for much longer.
 A handful of residences were built in the 1890s, and residents started using the naturally heated water in their homes.
 A hotel was constructed around the turn of the century.

-Today, Lost Trail Hot Springs is much more modern, and the current owners are updating it to accommodate families and larger groups.
+Today, Lost Trail Hot Springs Resort is much more modern, and the current owners are updating it to accommodate families and larger groups.
 You’ll find RV hookups and a motel for lodging if you want to stay at the hot springs.